kyma-project/api-gateway/docs/contributor/adr/0000-supported-api-gateway-configurations.md

 ## Consequences

-Having specified supported configurations we can improve our unit test coverage in API Gateway and add the needed validation for APIRules.
+Having specified supported configurations, we can improve our unit test coverage in API Gateway and add the needed validation for APIRules.